nattaylor/nanorecipe/README.md

 ## Background

-I cannot spend another minute scrolling through blabber on a recipe site.
+I cannot spend another minute scrolling through blabber on a recipe site, and I needed to learn how to use composer and phpunit.

 ## Testing